-Stay safe and healthy during the colder months by implementing these five healthy tips.
+Stay safe and healthy during the colder weather months by implementing these seven healthy tips.

 Practice good hygiene.

 Washing your hands regularly is always important, but especially during cold and flu season.
 Make sure to use soap and water and wash for at least 20 seconds to kill the germs.
-Cleaning and disinfecting surfaces regularly are also important for your protection, as COVID-19 and the flu can survive on surfaces for days.
+Cleaning and disinfecting surfaces regularly are also important for your protection, as germs can survive on surfaces for days.

 As the weather gets colder it can be harder to stay active and get outside.
 Find a physical activity you enjoy and increase your chances of fighting off illness by relieving stress with exercise.
 Consider indoor activities like workout classes or walking when there are poor weather conditions.

 Much like a hot summer day can leave you dehydrated, feeling chilly can do the same as your body works hard to stay warm.
 Make sure you are drinking water constantly throughout your day.